 ‘Interrupting the Courtroom Organism: Bodies, Material Affects and the Theatre of Cruelty’, Law, Culture and the Humanities (2014)

-Dr Victoria Brooks's Teaching
+Dr Victoria Brooks's Publications

 In addition to teaching Tort for NCH, Victoria teaches full time at the University of Westminster in the areas of Criminal Law and Tort Law, Criminology and the Law, as well as Philosophy of Law and Law of the Environment.